ieeeupsb/Nemo-PlatformIO-project/README.md

     https://github.com/P33a/RobotAtFactoryLite

 How to contribute:
-Create new branches for new features
+Create new branches for new features (git workflow)
 Do not modify "main.cpp", use main_test.cpp instead Use "platformio.ini" for mode configuration:
 ; If you want to build or upload a specific mode use